DavideRutigliano/track-me-java-android-app/INSTALL.md

   * (**important note:** when you create the android SDK directory, don't use whitespace or '-' characters.
 This causes problem with the Android framework.

 * Open an existing android studio project: ___ferrantemattarutigliano/software/client/build.gradle___ wait until import is complete.

-* Select file->project structure.
-Make sure that Android NDK is installed.

-* Run the application and create a new virtual device (you can choose the default one, Nexus 6).
-Select an API >= 16.

 * __(Optional)__ If you prefer to launch the application on your own android device you can do so: you just have to enable USB debug on your smartphone and connect it to your PC with an USB cable.